If you want to maintain a profitable property portfolio, you need to invest and manage your assets continuously.

 One of the most damaging things you can do at an auction is to spend money on properties that you’ve never viewed.
-Make sure you view a property before you even go to an auction!
+So make sure you see the property before attending an auction!

-If you’ve never been to an auction before and it’s your first time, do the necessary homework and find out how property auctions work in order to prepare yourself for the often pressure-filled environment.
+If you’ve never been to an auction before, do the necessary homework and find out how property auctions work, so you are prepared for the pressure-filled auction environment.

 3. Budget Appropriately

 If you can’t get your finances right, chances are your portfolio will suffer.
-If numbers and finance is not your strongest point, be sure to hire a professional to help you
+If finance management is not your strongest point, hire a professional to help organise your finances.

-That’s excluding the actual property price.
-You need to budget for a number of things, including: legal fees, utility bills, hiring contractors, materials, and every other possible expense you might incur.
+Whether you’re just getting started or you already have a healthy number of properties, you need to protect your portfolio.
+So budget for each investment.
+Budgeting shouldn’t cover the property price alone.
+You also need to budget for legal fees, utility bills, hiring contractors, materials, and every other expense you might incur.

 It’s also advisable to have a contingency plan in case your funds stretch further than you budgeted.
 However, you’ll want to avoid this pitfall of “exceeding your budget” as much as possible.

-You’ll also need to calculate the rental yield or work out the potential ROI (Return On Investment) if you sell the property.
+You’ll also need to calculate the rental yield or work out the potential Return On Investment (ROI ) if you sell the property.